homer0/packages/packages/personal/eslint-plugin/README.md

 Built into the config creators is a feature that automatically loads `.eslintignore` and/or `.gitignore` patterns into your config, so you don't have to worry about it.

-By default, the feature will crawl upwards from your config file location until it finds a `.gitignore` file and load all the patterns from all the `.eslintignore` it finds along the way, and the ones from the `.gitignore` file.
+By default, the feature will crawl upwards from your config file location until it finds a `.gitignore` file and load all the patterns from all the `.eslintignores` it finds along the way, and the ones from the `.gitignore` file.

+> **Note:** It uses `.eslintignores` (with an `s` at the end) as the default ignore file name, to avoid the "deprecated" warning from ESLint when it finds a `.eslintignore` file.

 The option is `loadIgnoreFile`, and it can be: